Our Unofficial Guide to the

 children also improve with chelation.

-Andrew Hall Cutler, PhD, is a chemist with a degree from Princeton.
+Andrew Hall Cutler, PhD, was a chemist with a degree from Princeton.
 When his

 amalgam fillings gave him mercury poisoning and no one else could help, he